medic/cht-gateway/README.md

 Treatment of response codes below `200` and between `300` and `399` will _probably_ be handled sensibly by Android.

+# Building locally

+To build locally and install to an attached android device:

+	make

+To run tests and static analysis tools locally:

+	make test

 # `demo-server`

 ## Local